AScozzari/W3suitever1/replit.md

 # Overview
-W3 Suite is a multi-tenant enterprise platform designed to centralize business operations across various domains including CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
-Its primary purpose is to enhance operational efficiency, market responsiveness, and strategic decision-making through a scalable, secure, and comprehensive solution.
-The platform aims to become a leading integrated business operations platform, characterized by a WindTre glassmorphism design.
+W3 Suite is a multi-tenant enterprise platform centralizing business operations across CRM, POS, WMS, Analytics, HR, CMS, and Bidding.
+Its purpose is to enhance operational efficiency, market responsiveness, and strategic decision-making through a scalable, secure, and comprehensive solution, aiming to be a leading integrated business operations platform with a WindTre glassmorphism design.

 # User Preferences
 - Preferred communication style: Simple, everyday language